States parties to the Rome Statute: Iraq

 In February 2005, the Iraqi Transitional Government decided to ratify the Rome Statute.
 However, two weeks later it reversed this decision, a move that the Coalition for the International Criminal Court claimed was due to pressure from the United States.

 Lebanon

 In March 2009, Lebanese Justice Minister said the government had decided not to join for now.
 The Coalition for the International Criminal Court claimed this was due in part to "intense pressure" from the United States, who feared it could result in the prosecution of Israelis in a future conflict.
 Following the outbreak of the Gaza war which triggered clashes between Israel and the Lebanese armed group Hezbollah, in April 2024 Lebanon's cabinet decided to submit a declaration to the ICC accepting the court's jurisdiction over crimes committed on Lebanese territory since 7 October 2023.
 However, the following month this decision was reversed, and the declaration was not submitted.

+Libya

+On 12 May 2025, the UN recognized Libyan government (Government of National Unity) submitted a declaration acceptance of the court's jurisdiction with respect to alleged crimes committed in its territory from 2011 to the end of 2027.